nebari-dev/nebari/docs/source/03_tutorials_and_samples/1_project_setup_tutorial.md

 ### 2.6 QHub deploy

-Finally we can deploy with:
+Finally, we can deploy with:

     qhub deploy -c qhub-config.yaml --dns-provider cloudflare --dns-auto-provision

 You will notice that several directories are created:
   - `environments` : conda environments are stored
-  - `infrastructure` : terraform files that declare state of infrastructure
+  - `infrastructure` : Terraform files that declare state of infrastructure
-  - `terraform-state` : required by terraform to securely store the state of the Terraform deployment
+  - `terraform-state` : required by Terraform to securely store the state of the Terraform deployment
   - `image` : docker images used in QHub deployment including: jupyterhub, jupyterlab, and dask-gateway

 The terminal will prompt to press `[enter]` to check oauth credentials (which were added by qhub init).
 After pressing `enter` the deployment will continue and take roughly 10 minutes.
 Part of the output will show an "ip" address (DO/GCP) or a CNAME "hostname" (AWS) based on the the cloud service provider:

     Digital Ocean/Google Cloud Platform:

         Outputs:

         ingress_jupyter = {